achia11/finalproject_Gene_search_tool/README.md

 The search term is parsed through a CGI script to send the term back to the customized database, and javascript/JQuery is used to create the output of results through the AJAX call, and finally displayed in a table in HTML.
 An option to download the search results is provided to perform further filtering through Excel.

 <b>*DETAILED USAGE*</b>
-1. Select to search via gene description or protein class type
+1. Select to search via gene description or protein class type.
-2. Enter a search term (e.g receptor) into the search box.
+2. Enter a search term (e.g receptor, or FDA approved drug target) into the search box.
-3. Each gene description that matches the search term is added row by row to the table.
+3. Each gene description, or protein class that matches the search term is added row by row to the table.
 4. The full table is displayed on the same webpage, with each Ensembl ID hyperlinked to the Ensembl website for additional information for the gene.
 5. Option to have the results table exported in .xls format, and Ensembl links are included within the export.